zaiisao/Documentation/en/cloud-recording/cloud_recording_rest.md

 In individual recording mode, if you choose to record audio or video only, each recording session generates one M3U8 file; if you record both audio and video, each recording session generates two M3U8 files.
 The M3U8 file is a playlist pointing to all the split TS/WebM files of the recording.
 You can use the M3U8 file to play and manage the recorded files.
 For detailed information about the naming conventions of the M3U8 and TS/WebM files in individual recording mode, see [Manage Recorded Files](../../en/cloud-recording/cloud_recording_manage_files.md).

 In composite recording mode, each recording session generates one M3U8 file.
 The name of the M3U8 file is `sid_cname.m3u8`, which consists of the recording ID and the channel name.
-For more information, see [Composite Recording](../../en/cloud-recording/cloud_recording_composite_mode.md).
+For more information, see [Manage Recorded Files](../../en/cloud-recording/cloud_recording_manage_files.md).

 ### Upload the recorded files